chayward3113/chayward3113.github.io/README.md

     2. Click Add file > Create new file.
     3. Name the file _config.yml.
     4. Find a Jekyll theme that you like.
 I have added links in the [More Resources](#more-resources) section below to a variety of Jekyll themes.
     5. Follow your Jekyll themes installation guide.
-If it is available, I recommend using the remote-theme option.
-It requires a single line in your _config.yml file which is remote-theme: name.
-You should be able to find a theme’s name in either the README.md or in their _config.yml file.
     6. Click commit changes.
 <br>In this step we again use Etter's step of building a website.
 This time we add a theme to make our Markdown file prettier and easier for our users to read.

-5. ### Rebuild website with style choice
+5. ### Rebuild website with our style choice
     1. Click code.
 Now you should see a yellow dot above the list of files.
-This indicates that your website is being rebuilt using the theme you selected in your _config.yml file.
-It will be done building when the dot turns into a green check mark you may need to refresh occasionally for this to happen.
-For more details on the build including what it is doing and its progress simply click on the yellow dot followed by details.
+This indicates that your website is being rebuilt.
+It will be done building when the dot turns into a green check mark this should take a couple minutes.
+For more details on the build including what it is doing, and its progress simply click on the yellow dot followed by details.
     2. Go to https://username.github.io where username is your username.
 You should now see your resume formatted using the style that you chose.
 <br>In this step we use Etter's principle of updating frequently.
 Because whenever, we save a change to our repository the site rebuilds within a matter of minutes.
 This allows us to easily make changes to our site that happen almost instantly, making publishing frequently simple.
 Lastly, since we can publish frequently maintaining a catalog of difference doesn't take much effort.
-With every release the developers can simply inform us of the changes and then we can describe them objectively in a README for all users to see.
+With every release the developers can simply inform us of the changes and we can describe them in a README for all our users to see.

 ## More Resources
 * If you need a refresher in Markdown or if you are still learning, then here is a [Markdown Tutorial](https://www.markdowntutorial.com/) you may find useful.